Interplay of Pauli blockade with electron-photon coupling in quantum dots: Introduction

 Silicon is one of the most promising host materials for spin qubits as it allows for long spin coherence times \cite{Zwanenburg2013}.
 In QDs based on silicon, a valley pseudospin arises from the degenerate conduction band minima \cite{RevModPhys.54.437,RMP-spinQubits}.
 It is known from carbon-based spin qubits \cite{Trauzettel2007,PhysRevB.88.125422} that the valley degree of freedom makes Pauli blockade much more intricate and subtle \cite{PhysRevB.80.201404,PhysRevB.82.155424,PhysRevB.82.155312} since it allows spin triplets in the orbital ground state of a doubly occupied QD, as long as the total wavefunction is antisymmetric under particle exchange.
 Furthermore, in silicon, the parameters of the valley Hamiltonian are largely determined by the microscopic environment of the QDs \cite{PhysRevB.80.081305,PhysRevB.84.155320,PhysRevResearch.2.043180,Wuetz2021} with only limited possibilities to address them experimentally after the fabrication process \cite{PhysRevResearch.2.043180,PhysRevApplied.13.034068,Yang2013,doi:10.1063/1.4972514}.
 Microwave resonators have proven useful, here, to measure valley splitting and the inter-valley tunneling matrix elements in a given device \cite{PhysRevB.94.195305,PhysRevLett.119.176803,Russ_2020,Borjans2021}.

 In this article, a comprehensive theory for electronic transport through a DQD simultaneously coupled to a microwave resonator is developed.
 We quantitatively investigate the resonator response to the leakage current in the Pauli spin blockade regime and describe an additional enhancement or suppression of the leakage current due to the electron-photon coupling.
-The analysis is extended to the case of a Pauli blockade with valley degree of freedom, where we discuss potential complications and present a scheme for a resonator-aided measurement of the leakage current.
+The analysis is extended to the case of a Pauli blockade including valley degree of freedom, where we discuss potential complications and present a scheme for a resonator-aided measurement of the leakage current.
+In particular, we discuss the yet largely unexplored regime of the dispersive interaction between the current and the probe field where the resonator transmission is sensitive to the spin and valley physics of the DQD with only a minimal back-action.
+This regime holds the promise of a reduction of complexity in large-scale QD spin qubit devices because the number of specialized methods and detectors could potentially be reduced by replacing them by a single resonator.

 The remainder of this article is organized as follows.
 In Sec.~\ref{sec_model} we introduce the theoretical framework of the analysis.
 In Sec.~\ref{sec_discussion} we discuss the interaction of spin blockade and the resonator coupling.
 In Sec.~\ref{sec_valley} we include a lifted valley degeneracy into the discussion and present schemes for a resonator-aided current measurement in this case as well as for the measurement of unknown DQD parameters.
 Finally, in Sec.~\ref{sec_summary} the results are summarized.